gardener-attic/component-spec/doc/proposal/04-type-definitions.md

 ## Source and Resource References

-### OCI Artefact
+### OCI Artifact

-This is the recommended format to reference an OCI artefact in an OCI image registry:
+This is the recommended format to reference an OCI artifact in an OCI image registry:

 ```yaml
 resources: